 1. I'm Going To Die When The Satellite Signal Is Lost

 I'm not addicted to television, despite how this sounds.
 It's those times when I lose the satellite signal at three AM and I'm up by myself and the TV screen goes black.
 I can only assume the girl from The Ring will appear on my TV, leaving me with only one week left to live.
-This thought remains in the back of my mind until The Nanny comes back on TV, and I will realize that I've never been so overjoyed to hear Fran Drescher's voice before that moment.
-Thanks for the false alarm, DISH.
+This thought remains in the back of my mind until The Nanny comes back on TV, and I will realize that I've never been so overjoyed to hear Fran Drescher's

 2. People Can Hear My African Tribal Music/Ke$ha